otrv4/otrv4/otrv4.md

 ```

 In this conversation flow, Alice first retrieves a Prekey message from a prekey
 server.
-This prekey was uploaded by Bob's client prior to the start of the
+This prekey message was uploaded by Bob's client prior to the start of
-conversation to allow other participants, like Alice, to send him encrypted
+the conversation to allow other participants, like Alice, to send him encrypted
 messages while he is offline.

 ## Assumptions